marcos33998/edge_tts/README.md

 # text-generation-webui-edge-tts
+#I am not the original author of this fork, the original fork was deleted and I'm here to share this amazing extension, [original url](https://github.com/Unorthodox-oddball/text-generation-webui-edge-tts)
 A simple extension for the [text-generation-webui by oobabooga](https://github.com/oobabooga/text-generation-webui) that uses [edge_tts](https://github.com/rany2/edge-tts) for audio output.
 It also supports post-processing using [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI).

 ![text-generation-webui-edge-tts](/image.jpg)